milostomic/implementation-guides/netverify/netverify-screening.md

 The `additionalChecks` field must be included within the body of the **performNetverify** API call with the following, under `watchlistScreening`.

-Additionally, `customerId` will be used to associate Jumio Screening to Netverify transactions and **must be included and populated** in API calls.
+Additionally, `customerId` will be used to associate Jumio Screening to ID Verification transactions and **must be included and populated** in API calls.

-More information regarding the performNetverify API can be found here:
+More information regarding the ID Verification API can be found here:
 [performNetverify Implementation Guide](https://github.com/Jumio/implementation-guides/blob/master/netverify/performNetverify.md)